cwtang28/servisbid/README.md

-# this project is to help whoever with skills get to work on
+# Yodel!

-# requests he/ she sees that are interesting.
+This project is to help whoever with skills get to work on requests he/she sees that are interesting.